rithmschool/numbers_api/README.md

 <pre>
 http://numbersapi.com/random?min=10&max=20
-the number of provinces and territories in Canada.
+13 is the number of provinces and territories in Canada.
 </pre>

 ### Json